bewlay/more-naval-ai/doc/tags.md

 Tag(s)  | Description | History
 --- | --- | ---
 `<bGamblingRing>1</bGamblingRing>` | Makes Gambling Houses 25% cheaper to build for members (this effect is defined in python).
 Neutral AI players will vote against this resolution. | Added in FfH2.
-Removed in MNAI-U.
+Removed in MNAI-U (moved to python).
+`<bSmugglingRing>1</bSmugglingRing>` | Allows members to construct a smuggler's port. <br/> AI players with less than 3 coastal cities will vote against this resolution. | Added in FfH2.
+Removed in MNAI-U (moved to python).

 Sources: